Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Massachusetts Blue Laws control hours of operation for certain businesses and require some employers to pay extra compensation (known as “premium pay”) on Sundays and some holidays.

 Juneteenth falls under the category of “partially restricted holidays,” meaning employers may be open for business, but some retailers must pay employees premium pay.
-In June 2021, that rate will be 1.2 times an employee’s regular rate of pay.
+Since June 2021, that rate has been 1.2 times an employee’s regular rate of pay.

 State